The Rottweiler is incredibly popular, standing proudly in eighth place on the American Kennel Club’s (AKC) yearly list

 The Serbian Rottweiler is often discussed as if this is a different breed of Rottweiler dog than either the German Rottweiler or the American Rottweiler.

 More accurately, the Serbian Rottweiler is a different breed lineage or breed line of Rottweiler dogs.
-Purebred Serbian Rottweilers can trace their lineage all the way back to a dog that was bred and born in Serbia in northern Asia.
+Purebred Serbian Rottweilers can trace their lineage all the way back to a dog that was bred and born in Serbia.

 This is the most accurate way to understand the differences between these three distinct lines of one single breed of dog called the Rottweiler.
 If you want to know more about different rottweiler types, I wrote a complete article; click here to read more.